ga4gh/vrs/docs/source/terms_and_model.rst

   :ref:`computed-identifiers`.

 * Error handling is intentionally unspecified and delegated to implementation.
-The VR-Spec provides foundational data types that enable significant flexibility.
+VRS provides foundational data types that enable significant flexibility.
 Except where required by this specification, implementations may choose whether and how to validate data.
 For example, implementations MAY choose to validate